iandouglas/streamerbot-examples/future-ideas/speaker.bot-tts-tutorial/README.md

 I'd like to build a step-by-step tutorial on how to use Google's AI voices for your Speaker.bot, and connect it to a channel point redeem or a bit redeem, or both.

+## this will cost real money

+Google is generous with quotas, but their APIs can cost actual money.

 ## Coming Soon